 Typical Cost to Terminate Early

-Client will have to pay for the unexpired term.
+Client will have to pay for the unexpired term during lock-in period

 Early Termination Notes: